 - Ireland's southernmost point is Brow Head in Mallavoge near Crookhaven (County Cork).

-- Ireland's westernmost point - Dunmore Head, near Slea Head on the Dingle Peninsula (County Kerry).
+- Ireland's westernmost point is Dunmore Head, near Slea Head on the Dingle Peninsula (County Kerry).

-Mizen Head (County Cork) has tried to attract visitors by referring to the lighthouse as being at the "most south-western point in Ireland" - a somehow arbitrary designation, but it is well worth the effort to travel there, the landscape is simply stunning, and a literally breathtaking bridge takes you to the lighthouse over a deep chasm.
+Mizen Head (County Cork) has tried to attract visitors by referring to the lighthouse as being at the "most south-western point in Ireland"—a somehow arbitrary designation.
+But, it is well worth the effort to travel there, the landscape is simply stunning, and a breathtaking bridge takes you to the lighthouse over a deep chasm.